- Brand name

 It does not take the place of talking to your doctor or pharmacist.

-The brand name of your medicine is Cernevit, which belongs to the vitamins, mineral and other nutritional supplements group of medicines.
+This medicine belongs to the vitamins, mineral and other nutritional supplements group of medicines.
 It is a multivitamin preparation of both water and fat-soluble vitamins (without Vitamin K) stabilised with a mixture of solubilising agent.
-This medicine is used as a multivitamin supplement corresponding to the daily needs of adults and children (over 11 years of age).
-As Cernevit is an injectable preparation, it is therefore intended to be given as an injection or infusion directly into the vein (intravenously).
+This medicine is used as a multivitamin supplement corresponding your daily needs and is given as an injection or infusion directly into the vein (intravenously).

 Cernevit should not be given to you if:

-- You have had an allergic reaction to any of the ingredients of Cernevit listed in the Ingredients section of this leaflet, especially thiamine (Vitamin B1).
+- You have had an allergic reaction to any of the ingredients of Cernevit listed in the Ingredients section of this leaflet, especially thiamine (Vitamin B1) or soy/protein products.
 Some of the symptoms of an allergic reaction may include skin rash, peeling of the skin, itching or hives, swelling of the face, lips or tongue which may cause difficulty in swallowing or breathing or shortness of breath.

 - You have an impairment with liver function.
 You are suffering from hyperparathyroidism due to abnormally elevated calcium levels in the blood.